 These can be dressed up or down, depending on your preferences.
 Eat them like a parfait, or just by the creamy spoonful.

 I like the option of a smoothie bowl, because it gives me the freedom to load it up with toppings.
-Whether I use my famed granola recipe from my our Seasonal Cleanse cleanse, fresh picked berries, or delicious super foods like cacao nibs or hemp hearts, the sky's the limit with these fun snacks.
+Whether I use my famed granola recipe, fresh picked berries, or delicious super foods like cacao nibs or hemp hearts, the sky’s the limit with these fun snacks.

 Does this sound like a good snack to you?
 What kind of toppings would you add to this thick smoothie bowl?
 Drop a comment and let me know, because I love hearing from you!